ThallyssonKlein/EmailAuthAppTemplate/README.md

-Currently watching for this [feature] to use this template on Github Packages private registry.

 For now you can use this repository as a template, and if you use the monorepo approach, do this:

 ```